Skip to main content

 Do you think you have been hacked?

-Did you click on a suspicious link without thinking?
-Is your computer behaving strangely?
-Of course, it is not easy to accept that you may have just handed over control of your device to a hacker.
-However, it’s vital that you do not ignore any signs that indicate you have been hacked.
-So, let’s review some of them.
+Have you clicked on a suspicious link without thinking?
+Are your computers behaving strangely?
+It is not easy to accept that you may have just handed over control of your device to a hacker.
+But it is important not to ignore signs that you have been hacked.
+This blog reviews some of the signs of a malicious data breach, and should act as a guide for what to do next.

 Signs you have been hacked